 Of course, an average consumer has very little knowledge on the physics and different specifics of rechargeable batteries.
 If you are not buying the product in the retail store where you could inquire the assistant for a consultation, but let’s say making the purchase on-line, it is quite important to have at least the basic understanding of what each rate means in terms of using the battery for the designated purpose be it running solar lights or providing the whole household with energy.
 The most important factor that differs among the battery types and should be considered is the battery capacity.

 The storage capacity is the most important factor for every battery as it will tell you whether the given storage capacity will be enough for your purposes.
-Of course you must understand that either having solar-run pathway lights or running whole house on solar you need fewer energy and thus lower capacity for the former one, yet it does not answer the question of how high capacity you exactly need.
+Of course, you must understand that either having solar-run pathway lights or running the whole house on solar you need less energy and thus lower capacity for the former one, yet it does not answer the question of how high capacity you exactly need.
 Small formula can help you figure this out.

 Example: You have a battery for your solar system that is 12 volts (push) and 105 amp hours (storage capacity).
-Storage capacity can be calculated by calculating the watt hours.
-You just have to to multiply the volts (V) x the amp hours (AH) and divide by 100.
-In this case the calculation would be:
+Storage capacity can be calculated by calculating the watt-hours.
+You just have to multiply the volts (V) x the amp hours (AH) and divide by 100.
+In this case, the calculation would be: